Podcast

 "I would not be a fan of bringing AI into toys," says Alison.

-As much as Alison is a fan of how AI assists the adults, real-life play is essential for how we support children.
+As much as Alison is a fan of how AI assists adults, real-life play is essential for how we support children.
 Human interactions are key to personal, social, and language development for young children in a way that AI just cannot replicate.

 So, AI won't take jobs in Early Years?

-"Nobody's going to replace us" reassures Alison.
+"Nobody's going to replace us," reassures Alison.
 "There's never going to be robots looking after children."

 Tiny chair drawing with a smily face